llmrb/llm-shell/README.md

 - 📤 Attach local files as conversation context
 - 🔧 Extend with your own functions and tool calls
+- 🚀 Extend with your own console commands

 #### Shell